 Then add the sweet potatoes, salt and curry powder.
 Stir well and reduce the heat to medium-low and cover with a lid.
 Cook for 10 minutes.

-Add the beans, tomato paste and cashew cream.
-Stir and cook another 10 minutes or so until it has thickened up some.
+Add the beans, tomato paste and cashew cream and stir well.
+Turn back to medium and bring back to a simmer and cook another 5-10 minutes or so until it has thickened up some and the potatoes are tender.
 Taste and adjust salt or spices if needed.
 Like in the note mentioned above, if you want it spicier, add a pinch of cayenne pepper.
 Your broccoli should be done by now.
 Top the soup with the broccoli and serve.